 “Maybe there is a beast… maybe it’s only us.”
 Lord of The Flies is probably one of the best works of fiction of the XX century.
-A group of schoolboys crash somewhere into the sea (presumably during the World War III).
+A group of schoolboys crashes somewhere into the sea (presumably during World War III).
 Some of them get to the shore of a tropical island.
 They have to organize themselves and try to get out of there alive, but they encounter the worst enemy of all – human nature.
 It’s incredible how in these isolated surroundings, you can analyze humans really closely, and see how hatred, greed, and lust for power are ingrained into our collective psyche.

 F. Scott Fitzgerald – The Great Gatsby

 This book hardly needs an introduction, old sport.
-Everyone watched at least at least one version of The Great Gatsby either with Redford, or Di Caprio as the protagonist.
+Everyone watched at least one version of The Great Gatsby either with Redford or Di Caprio as the protagonist.
 But if you want to know the whole story, you should read the book.
 You’ll get to know the main story that helped to create the image of The Roaring Twenties (which in reality were not so roaring after all).
 There is jazz, there is “old money”, and the magnificent obsession about repeating the past.